karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-11-Data-Provisioning-for-Analytics-and-AI-Model-Development.md

 Conducting regular audits to assess compliance with GDPR and other data protection regulations.
 The results of these audits will inform any necessary adjustments to data management practices.

-Gathering feedback from users who interact with the data provisioning system regarding their experiences, challenges, and perceived improvements in data accessibility and analysis capabilities.Data Quality Metrics:
+Gathering feedback from users who interact with the data provisioning system regarding their experiences, challenges, and perceived improvements in data accessibility and analysis capabilities.

+Data Quality Metrics:

 Implementing metrics to monitor the quality of data ingested into the lake-house, such as accuracy rates, completeness, and timeliness.
 This evaluation will help ensure that high-quality data is consistently available for AI model training and analysis.